Bank Accounts - Corporate Authorization Resolution

 - Determining authority levels to endorse checks and orders for payment of money, approve business credit/debit card access devices, or otherwise withdraw or transfer funds on deposit with a bank.

-Two signatures are required for each transaction.
+Two signatures are required to transact each of the above authorized actions.

 - Sign, execute, or deliver promissory or other evidences of indebtedness to borrow money on behalf of or in the name of the College.

-- Endorse, assign, transfer, mortgage or pledge bills receivable, warehouse receipts, bills of lading, stocks, bonds, real estate or other property now owned or hereafter owned or acquired by the College as security for sums borrowed, or to discount the same, unconditionally guarantee payment of all bills received, negotiated or discounted and to waive demand, presentment, protest, notice of protest and notice of non-payment.
+- Endorse, assign, transfer, mortgage or pledge accounts receivable, warehouse receipts, bills of lading, stocks, bonds, real estate or other property now owned or hereafter owned or acquired by the College as security for sums borrowed, or to discount the same, unconditionally guarantee payment of all bills received, negotiated or discounted and to waive demand, presentment, protest, notice of protest and notice of non-payment.